-$\times$ IMPORTANT $\times$ The cluster password must be the same on every broker in the cluster. ation> ster-user>cluster_user ster-password>cluster_user_password
+\bigotimes IMPORTANT The cluster password must be the same on every broker in the cluster. <configura <core></core></configura ster-user>cluster_user ster-password>cluster_user_password

 Repeat this procedure on each additional broker.
 You can copy the cluster configuration to each additional broker.
 However, do not copy any of the other AMQ Broker data files (such as the bindings, journal, and large messages directories).
 These files must be unique among the nodes in the cluster or the cluster will not form properly.